 The manufacturer applies a solder mask to the two sides of the bare printed circuit board.
 This will help protect the copper surface.
 In addition, it will prevent solder-shorting of components in the process of board assembly.
 Solder mask prevents the disconnection of traces.

 In this stage, the manufacturer presses some ink on a mesh screen.
 This is one of the final stages in the bare PCB board fabrication.
-Screen printing helps to specify important information on the bare PCB.
+Screen printing helps to specify important information on the bare printed circuit board.
 It is used to identify parts, logos, and marks on the bare board.

 This is an important part of the fabrication process.
 Here, the manufacturer inspects the PCB panels thoroughly.